Trclark0553/api_testing_demo/README.md

 - Add UI automation coverage for modals, dropdowns, and file uploads.
 - Integrate test data management with fixtures or factories.
 - Explore Allure's trend reporting with historical test results.
+(Do this next).
 - Package project as a template or starter kit for other QA engineers if desired.

 ---